-Political decisions on government spending are largely ideological, although they must take some account of economic considerations
+Political decisions on government spending are influenced by ideology, although they must also take account of economic considerations

 “When I refer to the welfare state, I mean the mechanisms for pooling risks and investing in social benefits mediated through the political process and subsequent state action.
 This can be directly through taxation and public services or indirectly by regulations that require the private sector to provide support.”

 “The welfare state is three quarters piggy bank (mutual insurance over the life cycle) and only one quarter Robin Hood (transferring resources from the rich to the poor).
 However, a significant role of the welfare state is to redistribute money over the course of our own lives.
 Children cannot borrow to pay for their education even if their employment prospects are good.
 People don’t know what illnesses they will have when they’re old or how long they might live.
 Most people contribute to the welfare state in the middle of their lives when they are working and receive benefits from it when they are young (through schooling) and when they are old (through pensions and healthcare).”